Low-energy spin excitations of the frustrated ferromagnetic $J_1$-$J_2$ chain material linarite, PbCuSO$_4$(OH)$_2$, in applied magnetic fields $\mathbf{H} \parallel b$ axis: Spin-wave analysis

-To parametrize our present set of in-field INS data, we have carried out different modeling approaches.
-First, we have reanalyzed the spin wave spectra using DDMRG~\cite{Jeckelmann2002}, now optimizing our coupling parameter set $J_1$ to $J_3$ on the basis of the applied-field data (details are given in the Supplemental Material~\cite{SI}).
-Furthermore, we have applied LSWT on the field-induced phases IV and V as well as the paramagnetic state close to field-polarization lying beyond phase V. In the past, modeling the spin wave excitation spectra recorded in phase I had already led to a very good agreement between experiment and theory~\cite{Rule2017}.
-Following the procedure of that previous study, the present calculations were carried out using the Matlab library SpinW~\cite{Toth2015}.
-As this program package uses (quasi)classical numerical methods, we present in the following a corresponding description of linarite which does not fully account for the quantum nature of this system.
-Still, applying LSWT to model the in-field INS data is a promising approach.
+For a parametrization of our present set of in-field INS data, we have carried out different modeling approaches.
+First, we have reanalyzed the spin excitation spectra recorded along $k$ and $l$ using DDMRG~\cite{Jeckelmann2002}, now optimizing the coupling parameter set $J_1$--$J_3$ from Ref.~\cite{Rule2017} on the basis of the applied-field INS data (details are given in Ref.~\cite{SI}).
+Furthermore, we have applied LSWT on the field-induced phases IV and V as well as the paramagnetic state close to field-polarization.
+In the past, LSWT modeling of the spin-wave excitation spectra in phase I produced already a very good agreement between experiment and theory~\cite{Rule2017}.
+Following the procedure of that study, the present calculations were carried out using the Matlab library SpinW~\cite{Toth2015}.
+As this program package uses (quasi)classical numerical methods, we present in the following a corresponding description of linarite with the awareness that it does not fully account for the quantum nature of this system.
+Still, applying LSWT to model the in-field INS data has proven to be a reasonable approach for linarite as discussed in the previous study~\cite{Rule2017}.
+The spin-wave analysis hence enables us to asses which features of the spin excitation spectra can be explained as spin waves, in turn facilitating the search for features of the spectra which cannot.

-Initially, for the calculations in the present study, the exchange interactions obtained from the previous zero-field INS experiment were used: $J_1 = -114$\,K (SpinW: bond~1), $J_2 = 37$\,K (SpinW: bond~4) and $J_3 = 4$\,K (SpinW: bond~3)~\cite{Rule2017}, as visualized in Fig.~\ref{fig:couplingscheme}.
-Note that in SpinW the bonds are numbered in order of increasing bond length.
-However, as detailed in this section, for all field-induced phases small modifications to the exchange parameters had to be applied to obtain satisfactory descriptions of the in-field INS data.
+Initially, for the calculations in the present study, the exchange interactions obtained from the previous zero-field INS experiment were used: $J_1 = -114$\,K, $J_2 = 37$\,K and $J_3 = 4$\,K~\cite{Rule2017}, as visualized in Fig.~\ref{fig:couplingscheme}.
+However, as detailed in this Section, for all field-induced phases small modifications to the exchange parameters had to be applied to obtain satisfactory descriptions of the in-field INS data.
 We refer to the Supplemental Material~\cite{SI} for a comparison between the LSWT calculations using the initial and the optimized set of exchange parameters.